BramDeCneudt/JavaVersionManagerForWindows/README.md

 `java-select-version`

+	`[-Init]`
-​	`[-Init]`						initializes the script for first time use, execute this one before all the other ​											commands
+	Initializes the script for first time use, execute this one before all the other commands

+	`[-Number] <int>`
-​	`[-Number] <int>`		selects which java version you want to add to path
+	Selects which java version you want to add to path

+ 	`[-List]`
- 	`[-List]`						gives a list of all added java paths and their index number you can use in
-											the number command
+	Gives a list of all added java paths and their index number you can use in the number command

+	`[-Add] <string>`
-​	`[-Add] <string>`		adds a java path to the list must be in following pattern: java-name:c/path/to/bin, ​											you cannot use a ':' in the java-name. e.g. "oracleJava:c:/java/oracle/java/bin"
+	Adds a java path to the list must be in following pattern: java-name:c/path/to/bin, you cannot use a ':' in the java-name. e.g. "oracleJava:c:/java/oracle/java/bin"

+	`[-Remove] <int>`
-​	``[-Remove] <int>` 	removes the specified index from the list
+	Removes the specified index from the list